 While San Antonio might be lacking in craft beer, they more than make up for it in the cocktail scene.
 There’s a number of upscale cocktail bars, hotel bars, and watering holes to explore.

-Here are my recommendations for where to drink cocktails in San Antonio:
+Here are some of my favorite cocktail bars in San Antonio:

-- Havana Bar in Hotel Havana is a moody, romantic bar right off the River Walk that is putting a spotlight on inventive cocktails in a comfortable, loungey setting.
-They also won Best Hotel Bar in 2018.
+Havana Bar in Hotel Havana is a moody, romantic bar right off the River Walk that won Best Hotel Bar in 2018.

 The Esquire Tavern opened in 1933 as a celebration to the end of prohibition.
 These days, the bar is still serving delightful libations & pub grub in vintage digs with a patio & the longest wooden bartop in Texas.
 Check out the downstairs speakeasy for a more relaxed vibe.